 Do not drink alcohol for at least 24 hours or as long as you are taking narcotic pain pills.

-You will see your doctor in 7-14 days.
+You will have an incision check in 7-14 days.
 This visit will be made for you before you go home.

 Urology Clinic: (608) 263-4757